 A number of music scholarships are awarded at 11+ on the basis of merit.
 Girls must pass the entrance examination and a music audition conducted by the music department to qualify.
 In addition, music scholars may be eligible for a bursary.
 Parents who wish their daughter to be considered for a music scholarship must fill in an application form.

 Candidates should be at the standard equivalent to ABRSM Grade 5 distinction or above on their first instrument.
 Exceptions may be made for girls playing certain minority instruments.
-To apply, parents should complete the Music Scholarship Application Form and return it with a copy of the latest music examination certificate(s) to the 11+ Admissions Officer.
+To apply, parents should complete the Music Scholarship Application Form which will be available here from 1 July 2019 and return it with a copy of the latest music examination certificate(s) to the 11+ Admissions Officer.